larkintuckerllc/k8s-cka-tutorial/README.md

 While it has an unusual URL, I found the [Kubernetes Exam Simulator](https://killer.sh/) well worth the money.

+Also, as you can use the official Kubernetes documentation during the exam, it is important to be able to navigate it quickly.
+The assumption is that you already know the theory, but need to use the documentation to remember the specific configuration syntax.

+As a exercise, I went back to each section and added my thoughts on how to find the relevant configuration syntax.

-A number of things to know off the top of your head:
+At the same time, there are a number of things to know off the top of your head:

+**note:** In many cases, I provided the namespace as a CLI argument, but the namespace does not get populated in the output YAML file; you need to add manually.

-* Create CLI shortcuts, e.g., *alias k=kubctl* and *do="--dry-run=client -o yaml"*
+* Create time saving CLI shortcuts, e.g., *alias k=kubctl* and *do="--dry-run=client -o yaml"*.

 * Manipulate the kubectl configuration file:  *k config view*, *k config set-context XXXXX --cluster=XXXXX --namespace=XXXXX --user=XXXXX*, *k config use-context XXXXX*

+* Get application-centric resources from a namespace: *k get all -n XXXXX -o wide*

+* Run temporary Pod to hit a URL: *k run tmp --restart=Never --rm --image=busybox -i -- wget -O- XXXXX*

+* Create configuration file from live resource: *k get deployment XXXXX -o yaml*

 * Create a namespace: *k create namespace XXXX*

+* Scaffold a pod configuration file: *k run XXXXX --image XXXXX -n XXXXX $do*

 * Scaffold a deployment configuration file: *k create deployment XXXXX --image XXXXX -n XXXXX $do*

-* Scaffold a service configuration file: *k expose deployment XXXXX --port=XX --target-port=XX -n XXXXX $do*.
-Apparently does not properly add namespace to file
+* Scaffold a service configuration file: *k expose deployment XXXXX --port=XX --target-port=XX -n XXXXX $do*

-* Get application-centric resources from a namespace: *k get all -n test -o wide*

-* Run temporary Pod to hit a URL: *k run tmp --restart=Never --rm --image=busybox -i -- wget -O- XXXXX*

-* Create configuration file from live resource: *k get deployment XXXXX -o yaml*

 * Extract text out of certificates: *openssl x509 -text -in XXXX*

+* Retrieve iptables on a Node: *iptables-save*

 ## Script